SamatarMumin/csci3055u-project-template/README.md

 Higher order, Lambda functions Without the needed import.

 # Scoping rules supported by the language: lexical vs dynamic scoping:
 >Kotlin is a statically typed programming language.
-Being able to use Lambda functions and being an object oriented programming language,it includes smilar features to java.
+Being able to use Lambda functions and being an object oriented programming language, it includes similar features to java.
 Having Public, private and protected modifiers.
 Public being the default modifier for most programs in Kotlin.
 It supports both types of lexical and dynamic scoping.
-However, this language is statically typed .Difference between lexical and dynamic scoping is dynamic scooping cares how the code is executed and not writen, causing differnet values for functions.
-Lexical scoping won't change values after, as they stay static going through the code instead of during the excution.
+However, this language is statically typed.
+Difference between lexical and dynamic scoping is dynamic scooping cares how the code is executed and not written, causing different values for functions.
+Lexical scoping won't change values after, as they stay static going through the code instead of during the execution.
 Static also has faster compile times.

 # Strengths of Kotlin:
 > - Kotlin is java-interoperable programming languages.
 It is consistent with the existing java's tools and framework.
-Giving users a higher degree of flexablity.
+Giving users a higher degree of flexibility.
 Programmers who are trained in Java wouldn't have a problem using Kotlin.
 > -  implementation of Inline arguments for string allowing for easier formatting for the user.
 ```Kotlin
   var letterGrade: Char = 'A'
     println("A is a char : ${letterGrade is Char}" ) //String imporalation
 ```
-> - Comapartively data classes are represetned in less code compared to other languages Kotlin has better functional programming support, many fuctional concept can be used in more concisely and explict stated.
+> - Comparatively data classes are represented in less code compared to other languages Kotlin has better functional programming support, many functional concept can be used in more concisely and explicit stated.
 > - Its safer than most languages, not needing NULLpointerExceptions with less errors
 > - Language is new implemented in newer IDE with compliers that detect errors at compile time instead of runtime.
 Includes lamda expressions and high-order functions.